With a timeline and a list of goals to achieve, you may find that you're capable of being much more disciplined that you thought!

 By making small changes and better decisions each and every day, you can have a big impact on your future.
 And before long, you'll be able to see how all those small steps can add up to big progress!

-30 ways to start taking control of your money
+40 ways to take control of your money in 40 days

 If you want to get your money in order -- both for the short term and the long term -- take a look at all of your monthly subscriptions and figure out which ones you don't really need.
 Cut at least one.
 Then next week or next month, cut another one.
 After a few months, you'll start to see the difference in your accounts, allowing you to save more and develop better budgeting habits over time.

 Here are a few examples of subscriptions you may be able to live without: